freenas/freenas-docs/userguide/virtualmachines.rst

    `bhyve(8) <https://www.freebsd.org/cgi/man.cgi?query=bhyve>`__
    :literal:`-H` option set.
-This causes the virtual CPU thread to yield when a HLT instruction is detected, and prevents idle VMs from consuming all of the host's CPU.
+This causes the virtual CPU thread to yield when a HLT instruction is detected, and prevents idle VMs from consuming all of the host CPU.

 .. note:: AMD K10 "Kuma" processors include POPCNT but do not support